 Introduction

-The point system is the value allocated to each card in Rummy and the score you make.
-The core principle remains the same; however, the points may differ depending on the game version.
+The point system in rummy is the value allocated to each card, which influences the total score you make.
+The core principle remains the same: reduce your score to zero through sequences and sets; however, the points may differ depending on the game version.

 - Starting with A, 2, 3,..., the cards are arranged from lowest to highest.